 Your website should be geared towards bookings.
 Every page, headline, image, video, and call-to-action should be designed to persuade your target audience to make a booking.

 Website optimization is a complex topic that is beyond the scope of this post.
-Luckily, we have written a comprehensive guide about the subject.

 4. Connect Ad Spend to Bookings with the Facebook Pixel